 sudo systemctl enable postgresql --now

-By design, PostgreSQL uses role-based authentication.
+PostgreSQL uses role-based authentication.
 During installation, the system creates a superuser role named postgres along with a corresponding Linux system account.
-To access the PostgreSQL interactive shell, first switch to the postgres user:
+To access the PostgreSQL interactive shell, switch to the postgres user:

 sudo -i -u postgres

-Once you log in as the postgres user, start the interactive SQL shell:
+Once logged in as the postgres user, start the interactive SQL shell:

 psql

-Your terminal prompt changes to postgres=#, indicating you now connect to the PostgreSQL database:
+The terminal prompt changes to postgres=#, confirming the database connection:

 To exit the shell, simply type: